About Hepatitis A

 - Around 40% of patients with hepatitis A may require hospitalization

-- Older people and people with chronic liver disease, such as those infected with hepatitis C virus, are more likely to become seriously ill and die from hepatitis A
+- People with chronic liver disease, such as those infected with hepatitis C virus, are more likely to become seriously ill and die from hepatitis A

-The following groups of people are at an increased risk of contracting hepatitis A1:
+The following groups of people are also at an increased risk of contracting hepatitis A1:

 - International travelers (particularly travel to high-risk countries)